 The Criminal Division is organized into the following two sections:

 The Financial Fraud, Public Corruption, Civil Rights, and General Crimes Section handles matters involving corruption by public officials, as well as all types of major financial frauds (including bank and mortgage fraud), mail and wire fraud, and health care fraud.
 This section also handles matters involving civil rights violations, environmental and regulatory crimes, and immigration offenses.

 The Narcotics, Violent Crime, and National Security Section prosecutes offenses involving organized crime and gang activity, as well as drug trafficking, violations of federal firearm laws, bank and commercial robberies, national security offenses, sophisticated computer offenses, and crimes taking place in Indian Country.
 This section also handles matters involving the sexual exploitation of children and human trafficking.

-Matthew L. Jacobs, Chief, Criminal Division
+Keith Alexander, Chief, Criminal Division

 US Attorney's Office, Eastern District of Wisconsin